 Return of Title IV Refund Policy

-The Financial Aid Office is required by federal statute to recalculate federal financial aid eligibility for students who withdraw, drop out, are dismissed, or take a leave of absence prior to completing 60% of a semester/payment period.
-The Federal Title IV financial aid programs must be recalculated in these situations.
+The Financial Aid Office is required by federal statute to recalculate federal financial aid eligibility for students who withdraw, drop out, are dismissed, or take a leave of absence prior to completing 60% of a payment period or term.
+The federal Title IV financial aid programs must be recalculated in these situations.

-Percent of aid earned = the number of days completed up to the withdrawal date, divided by the total days in the semester/payment period.
+Percentage of payment period or term completed = the number of days completed up to the withdrawal date divided by the total days in the payment period or term.
 (Any break of five days or more is not counted as part of the days in the term.)
 This percentage is also the percentage of earned aid.

-Aid to be returned = (100% of the aid that could be disbursed minus the percentage of earned aid) multiplied by the amount of aid that could have been disbursed during the payment period or term.
+Aid to be returned = (100% of the aid that could be disbursed minus the percentage of earned aid) multiplied by the total amount of aid that could have been disbursed during the payment period or term.

-If a student earned less aid than was disbursed, the institution would be required to return a portion of the funds and the student is required to return a portion of the funds.
+If a student earned less aid than was disbursed, the institution would be required to return a portion of the funds and the student would be required to return a portion of the funds.
 Keep in mind that when Title IV funds are returned, the student borrower may owe a debit balance to the institution.